network-observability/network-observability-lab/README.md

 To get started with the network lab and observability stack, you need to:

-1. Copy the necessary environment variables to configure the components used withing the lab scenarios.
+1. Copy the necessary environment variables to configure the components used within the lab scenarios.

 ```bash
 # Setup environment variables (edit the .env file to your liking)